risingwavelabs/dbt-risingwave/ZERO_DOWNTIME_MV_README.md

 **⚠️ RisingWave Version Requirement**: This feature requires **RisingWave v2.2 or later**.
 The `ALTER MATERIALIZED VIEW SWAP` syntax is only available starting from RisingWave v2.2.
 Using this feature with earlier versions will result in SQL syntax errors.

+**⚠️ Materialization Requirement**: This feature is only available for the `materialized_view` materialization.
+The deprecated `materializedview` materialization does not support zero downtime rebuilds.
+If you are using `materializedview`, please migrate to `materialized_view` to access this feature.

 ## How It Works

 When a Materialized View definition changes, instead of dropping and recreating the MV (which causes downtime), this feature follows a three-step process: